mtxfellen/tf2hud-fixes/.github/README.md

 ### Quality of Life Changes
 - Added a menu for toggling the crosshair, speedometer, damage numbers, transparent viewmodels and more.
+- Added back the passive attributes text to the Loadout screen.
 - Added buttons for changing team colors on the Loadout screen.
 - Added casual and competitive stats to the main menu.
 - Added damage numbers near the player model.